| Tues.

 and stumps submerged everywhere that required

 tacking left and right to avoid getting stranded.
+We consulted our

 map regularly and carefully as we passed by